Spatial Controls of Lower Tropospheric Stability: Sensitivity of EIS to near-surface temperature

+The sensitivity maps from regression coefficients (Fig.~\ref{2}A-C) explain correlations in the data, and do not imply any causation.
+Within a given year, a positive regression coefficient indicates that a local temperature anomaly tends to coincide with higher $\langle{\rm EIS}\rangle_{\rm region}$ in the same year.
+These correlations can be caused by many processes, both in the atmosphere \citep[e.g., tropical gravity waves;][]{Mauritsen16, Zhou17, Dong19} and at the surface \citep[e.g., ocean circulation;][]{Kang23}.
+The training data contains such coupled processes, but the regression model does not have any information on the underlying dynamics.
+In contrast, Green's function simulations can be used to investigate causal relationships, but only capture atmospheric processes, since the ocean is prescribed.
+Sensitivity maps from Green's functions (see SI~Fig.~S6) show similar large-scale features as the regression-based sensitivity maps.
+This indicates that the regression model is not picking up spurious correlations, but physical relationships between surface temperature and $\langle{\rm EIS}\rangle_{\rm region}$.

-The local versus remote contributions to $\langle{\rm EIS}\rangle$ become clearer when examining the spatial controls of $T_{1000}$ and $T_{700}$ separately (SI~Figs.~\ref{SIfig2}-\ref{SIfig3}).
-The local negative contribution is traceable to $T_{1000}$ (warming beneath the inversion, pink line in Fig.~\ref{1}C) and the remote positive contribution to $T_{700}$ (warming above the inversion, red line in Fig.~\ref{1}C), confirming our physical interpretation of the sensitivity maps.
+The local versus remote contributions to $\langle{\rm EIS}\rangle$ become clearer when examining the spatial controls of $T_{1000}$ and $T_{700}$ separately (see SI~Figs.~3-4 for the sensitivity maps).
+The local negative contribution is traceable to $T_{1000}$ (warming beneath the inversion, pink line in Fig.~\ref{1}C) and the remote positive contribution to $T_{700}$ (warming above the inversion, red line in Fig.~\ref{1}C), confirming our physical interpretation of the statistical sensitivity maps.